 The Coastal Zone Management Act requires a determination that a recommended management measure has no effect on the land, water uses, or natural resources of the coastal zone or is consistent to the maximum extent practicable with an affected state's enforceable coastal zone management program.
-A draft copy of this document was submitted to the appropriate state government agencies in American Samoa, Guam, Hawaii and the Northern Mariana Islands for review and concurrence with NMFS' preliminary determination that the proposed action is consistent, to the maximum extent practicable, with their respective coastal zone management programs, including goals for the conservation and management of the marine environment.
+NMFS determined that this action is consistent to the maximum extent practicable with the enforceable policies of the approved coastal zone management programs of Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
+NMFS submitted this determination on September 13, 2012, for reviews by the appropriate state agencies under section 307 of the CZMA.
+NMFS received no responses, and infers consistency.